 Metadata sent to the server, including usernames, passwords, and file paths, are always protected by AES encryption.

 When the checkbox is enabled, file data, directory listings, object handler data, and all other transaction contents are encrypted in addition to the request information.
-When the checkbox is disabled, only the request information (usernames, passwords, paths, meta data, etc.) is encrypted.
+When the checkbox is disabled, only the metadata is encrypted.

 Usernames and passwords are always encrypted.

 Administrators wishing to ensure that content content is always encrypted can do so using either the server's RequireEncrypt option, or by using DropDat to embed a "Require Encryption" setting into ExpeDat Desktop itself.